This feature is only available on the Royal Jelly plan

 What Non-Members Can’t See

 Mailbox access is a hard boundary.
-If a team member isn’t a member of a mailbox, conversations in that mailbox are invisible to them โ everywhere, not just in the inbox.
+If a team member isn’t a member of any of a conversation’s mailboxes, that conversation is invisible to them โ everywhere, not just in the inbox.
 Specifically, non-members:

-- Can’t see the conversations in their Inbox โ they simply don’t appear
+- Can’t see the conversation in their Inbox โ it simply doesn’t appear

-- Can’t find them via search โ search results only include conversations from mailboxes you belong to
+- Can’t find it via search โ search results only include conversations from mailboxes you belong to

-- Won’t receive notifications โ even if they were previously subscribed to or assigned a conversation, moving it to a mailbox they don’t belong to removes it from their view
+- Won’t receive notifications โ even if they were previously subscribed to or assigned, removing the only mailbox they had access to takes the conversation out of their view

-- Won’t see them in activity feeds โ activity from conversations in other mailboxes doesn’t appear in their feed
+- Won’t see it in activity feeds โ activity from inaccessible conversations doesn’t appear in their feed

 This makes mailboxes suitable for genuinely sensitive information.
-If a conversation is in a mailbox someone doesn’t have access to, there’s no way for them to stumble across it.
+If a conversation is only in mailboxes someone doesn’t have access to, there’s no way for them to stumble across it.

 Filtering Your Inbox by Mailbox